5 natural remedies against eczema

 • 2 tablespoons of Aloe Vera gel

-• 2 teaspoons of Neem oil
+• 2 teaspoons of Blackcurrant oil

 • 1 bowl, 1 whisk

-Bonus: if you want to keep your Skin Mousse for several weeks (one to two months maximum because Aloe Vera gel is rich in water, which promotes the development of microbes), you can add 8 drops of vitamin E (natural preservative sold in organic stores).
+Bonus: if you want to keep your Skin Mousse for several weeks (one to two months maximum because Aloe Vera gel is rich in water, which promotes the growth of microbes), you can add 8 drops of vitamin E (natural preservative sold in organic stores).

 Usage tips